-U.S. Supreme Court rules against Wisconsin cottage owners
+U.S. Supreme Court rules against WI cottage owners

 The U.S. Supreme Court on Friday upheld Wisconsin court rulings that the owners of a family cottage on Lake St. Croix were not entitled to compensation over development regulations that bar the sale of the family's adjacent lot.

 The Murrs wanted to sell the lot to finance an upgrade to the cottage their parents built 56 years ago, and argued that St. Croix County has essentially taken their land through strict shoreline development and conservation rules and should pay just compensation for that loss under the Fifth Amendment.

 But the county and the state say that the family's two adjacent parcels, taken together, would easily accommodate a single modern home, and so they have not really lost any value.
 The government also noted that the original owners were aware of the development restrictions when they sold the lots to their children.

 The U.S. Supreme Court, in a 5-3 decision, agreed that the Wisconsin courts correctly analyzed the issue as one concerning a single parcel.
 Justice Neil Gorsuch, who was not on the court during arguments in the case, did not participate.

 John Groen, executive vice president and general counsel of the Pacific Legal Foundation, which took the Murrs' case for free and got the Supreme Court to hear it, called the decision unfortunate for all property owners.